 BUT the reason why I love Skillshare does not lay on those relationships, actually, I was a long-time user even before I considered making a class for this learning platform (I bought my first class in 2012), and I was already recommending them way before they contacted me to be an ambassador.

-Because of how long I've using this learning platform, I figured I should write a skillshare review, but before I share some more details with you, I feel like there are some questions I need to answer just in case this is your first time hearing about Skillshare.
+Because of how long I've used this learning platform, I figured I should write a Skillshare review, but before I share some more details with you, I feel like there are some questions I need to answer just in case this is your first time hearing about Skillshare.
 So you can know what it is and how it works.